SENSUIKAN!

 12 May 1944:

 N of Buka Island.
-The I-176 is spotted by an American patrol plane and her position is signaled to DesDiv 94 in the Treasury Islands.
-Cdr J. A. Nevins, ComDesDiv 94, steams out of the Treasuries to hunt the submarine with Cdr N. A. Lidstone's USS FRANKS (DD-554), Cdr D. A. Harris' HAGGARD (DD-555), Cdr P. H. Brady's HAILEY (DD-556) and Cdr E. E. Evans' (later MOH/Posth) JOHNSTON (DD-557).
+I-176 is spotted by an American patrol plane and her position is signaled to DesDiv 94 in the Treasury Islands.
+Cdr J. A. Nevins, ComDesDiv 94, steams out of the Treasuries to hunt the submarine with Cdr Nicholas A. Lidstone's USS FRANKS (DD-554), Cdr David A. Harris' HAGGARD (DD-555), Cdr Parke H. Brady's HAILEY (DD-556) and Cdr Ernest E. Evans' (later MOH/P) JOHNSTON (DD-557).

 16 May 1944:

-East of New Ireland, near Buka Island.
+125 miles E by N of Green Island.
 DesDiv 94 is steaming in scouting line.
-The HAGGARD makes a sonar contact on her starboard bow at a range of 2,800 yards.
-The destroyers keep the submarine down for about 20 hours.
-The HAGGARD, FRANKS and the JOHNSTON make five separate attacks.
-The HAGGARD suffers slight damage from exploding depth charges.
-Then between the last two attacks, a heavy underwater ripple explosion is heard.****
+At 2145, HAGGARD makes a sonar contact on her starboard bow at a range of 2,800 yards.
+After 2213, HAGGARD and FRANKS make five separate attacks; HAGGARD suffers slight damage from exploding depth charges, when her gyrocompass is knocked out.
+Then, between the last two attacks, a heavy underwater ripple explosion is heard.

 17 May 1944:

-125 miles NE of Green Island.
-After midnight, the FRANKS drops a pattern of 13 depth charges and sinks the submarine - probably the I-176 - at 04-01S, 156-27E, 150 miles N of Cape Alexander, Solomons.
-A diesel oil slick covers seven miles of ocean and various debris, including wood, cork and a geta sandal are sighted.
+At 0015 FRANKS drops a pattern of 13 depth charges and sinks the submarine – probably the I-176 – at 04-01S, 156-27E.
+An oil slick covers seven miles of ocean and various debris, including splintered sandalwood, cork and a geta sandal are sighted.
+The attack is initially assessed as a "probable kill".
+[6]

 11 June 1944: